jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

-# Techvolution: A New Philosophy - Preview
+# Techvolution: A New Philosophy

 ![Preface](/assets/problem-solving-philosophy.png)